Roof Overhang Behavior in Revit

 The first option (if the box is checked) means that the Overhang dimension that you set (say, eighteen inches) will be measured from the exterior face of the studs out to the ends of the rafters.

-The second option (if the box is unchecked) means that the given overhang dimension will be measured from the exterior finish face of your wall out to the rafter ends.
+The second option (if the box is unchecked) means that the specified Overhang dimension will be measured from the exterior finish face of your wall, out to the rafter ends.

 If that option were not checked, the measurement would be taken from the exterior face of the brick veneer, and it would be much less than one foot, six inches.
 Probably more like one foot, zero.

 Think about it– keeping the overhang dimension the same, if you choose “Extend into wall,” the overhang, as seen from outside of the house, will get shorter.
 Extending it makes it shorter… OK, I think I’ve got it now.